CortexIntelligentAutomation/CTX-Configuration-Store/README.md

 * [Cortex-ConfigStore Database Install Script](https://github.com/CortexIntelligentAutomation/CTX-Configuration-Store/releases/download/1.1/CTX-Configuration-Deployment-Script.sql)
 * [CTX-Configuration-Store v0.1 to v1 Migration Script](https://github.com/CortexIntelligentAutomation/CTX-Configuration-Store/releases/download/1.1/Configuration_v01-to-v1_Migration.sql)

+## Support and Warranty
+This module is supplied as a template that you can amend and extend to fit your requirements, as such it is not supported as part of the Cortex Product suite under the Cortex product support agreement.

 ## Installation
 Details of how the module should be imported into Cortex can be found in the [Deployment Plan](https://github.com/CortexIntelligentAutomation/CTX-Configuration-Store/blob/master/CTX-Configuration-Store%20-%20Deployment%20Plan.pdf).